Ralph is completely alone now—no Piggy, no Simon, no Samneric.

-He realizes he cannot wash himself without risking capture, so he just lies there, trying to think.
+He can't wash himself without risking capture, so he just lies there, trying to think.

-At one point, peering out from his hiding spot, he saw a painted face he identified as being Bill.
-But then he thought that, no, really this wasn’t Bill; it was a savage who had nothing to do with Bill.
+At one point, peering out from his hiding spot, he sees a painted face—Bill.
+But no; this wasn't Bill.
+It was a savage who had nothing to do with Bill.

 Finally, as the sunlight starts to fade, he sneaks over to the edge of the thicket so he can see what Jack and his group are doing.

 The smoke is rising and he can smell the pig they are roasting.
 Ralph is hungry.

 He tries to convince himself that they will leave him alone, that everything was an accident and that "they're not as bad as that."
 It doesn't work.

 He makes his way back to the beach and on the way comes to a clearing in the forest.